-Some authors I’ve worked with: Ade Adebajo, Diane Awerbuck, Gabeba Baderoon, Lauren Beukes, Matthew Blackman, Andrew Brown, Edyth Bulbring, Mike Cope, Myrl Coulter, Nadia Davids, Richard de Nooy, Tom Eaton, Justin Fox, Robyn Goss, Lesley Green, Adam Habib, Shamil Jeppe, Premesh Lalu, Jacqui L’Ange, Liesl Jobson, Sarah Lotz, Sindiwe Magona, Siphiwo Mahala, Amina Mama, Zakes Mda, Thando Mgqolozana, S. A. Partridge, Jamala Safari, Elinor Sisulu, Jane Taylor, Ivan Vladislavic, Terry Westby-Nunn, Makhosazana Xaba.
+Some authors I’ve worked with: Ade Adebajo, Diane Awerbuck, Gabeba Baderoon, Lauren Beukes, Matthew Blackman, Andrew Brown, Edyth Bulbring, Mike Cope, Myrl Coulter, Nadia Davids, Richard de Nooy, Tom Eaton, Justin Fox, Robyn Goss, Lesley Green, Adam Habib, Shamil Jeppe, Premesh Lalu, Jacqui L’Ange, Liesl Jobson, Sarah Lotz, Sindiwe Magona, Siphiwo Mahala, Amina Mama, Zakes Mda, Thando Mgqolozana, Paige Nick, S. A. Partridge, Jamala Safari, Fiona Snyckers, Elinor Sisulu, Sylvia Tamale, Jane Taylor, Ivan Vladislavic, Terry Westby-Nunn, Makhosazana Xaba.

 The words “learn” and “enlighten” take me to Hat the Second.
 Fundamentally, I’m a teacher.
 Or trainer.
 This is what I live to do, and love more than anything else.
 Life has conspired to lead me away from university teaching, although I’ve been doing this both part- and full-time for decades.
 I’ll never give it up entirely, although I do more training these days, which generally takes place outside of the academy.

 Some clients I’ve done training for: African Gender Institute, Centre for Conflict Resolution, Feminist Africa, Human Sciences Research Council, Robben Island Heritage Centre, Timbuktu Project, Centre for the Study of Violence and Reconciliation, Academic and Non-Fiction Authors’ Association of South Africa, Creative Non-fiction Collective of Canada.

 Other woolly and comforting hats: mother of Meg and Lily (tortoise-shell girls), a Sunday night singer, and a closet flamenco dancer.

-And then I have a poet hat: my first collection of poems, Strange Fruit, was published by Mojadji Books, with my second collection due out from uHlanga Press late in 2016.
+And I have a poet hat: my first collection of poems, Strange Fruit, was published by Mojadji Books, with my second collection due out from uHlanga Press late in 2016.